alhassy/emacs.d/README.md

 ## Taking a tour of one's edits

 This package allows us to move around the edit points of a buffer *without* actually undoing anything.
 We even obtain a brief description of what happend at each edit point.
 This seems useful for when I get interrupted or lose my train of
-thought: Just press `C-c e ,` to see what I did recently and where.
+thought: Just press `C-c e ,` to see what I did recently and where &#x2014;the “e” is for “e”dit.

+    ;; Give me a description of the change made at a particular stop.
     (use-package goto-chg
-       ;; Give me a description of the change made at a particular stop.
-      :init (setq glc-default-span 0)
+      :init (setq glc-default-span 0))

-      :bind (("C-c e ," . goto-last-change)
-             ("C-c e ." . goto-last-change-reverse)))
+    (defhydra hydra-edits (global-map "C-c e")
+      ("," goto-last-change "Goto nᵗʰ last change")
+      ("." goto-last-change-reverse "Goto more recent change"))

 Compare this with `C-x u`, or `undo-tree-visualise`, wherein undos are actually performed.

+Notice, as a hydra, I can use `C-c e` followed by any combination of `,` and `.` to navigate my recent edits *without* having to supply the prefix each time.

+<a id="org456aba3"></a>

+## What's changed & who's to blame?

+Let's have, in a fringe, an indicator for altered regions in a version controlled file.
+Moreover, let's stage-&-commit straight from a working buffer.
+The symbols “+, =” appear in a fringe by default for alterations &#x2014;we may change these if we like.

+    ;; Hunk navigation and commiting.
+    (use-package git-gutter+
+      :ensure t
+      :init (global-git-gutter+-mode)
+      :diminish (git-gutter+-mode))

+Let's set a hydra so we can press `C-x v n n p n` to move the next two altered hunks, move back one, then move to the next.
+This saves me having to supply the prefix `C-x v` each time I navigate among my alterations.
+At any point we may also press `u 𝕩` to denote `C-u ⟪prefix⟫ 𝕩`.

+    (defhydra hydra-version-control (git-gutter+-mode-map "C-x v")
+      "Version control"
+      ;; (extension method description)
+      ("n" git-gutter+-next-hunk "Next hunk")
+      ("p" git-gutter+-previous-hunk "Previous hunk")
+      ("=" git-gutter+-show-hunk "Show hunk diff")
+      ("r" git-gutter+-revert-hunks "Revert hunk\n")
+      ("c" git-gutter+-stage-and-commit "Stage & commit hunk")
+      ("C" git-gutter+-stage-and-commit-whole-buffer "Stage & commit entire buffer") ("U" git-gutter+-unstage-whole-buffer "Unstage whole buffer"))

+Commiting with `C-x v c` let's us use `C-c C-k` to cancel and `C-c C-c` to submit the given message; `C-c C-a` to amend the previous commit.

+Besides [git-gutter+](https://github.com/nonsequitur/git-gutter-plus) we may use diff-hl:

+    ;; Colour fringe to indicate alterations.
+    ;; (use-package diff-hl)
+    ;; (global-diff-hl-mode)

+A few more helpful version control features:

+    ;; Popup for who's to blame for alterations.
+    (use-package git-messenger :demand t)
+    ;;
+    ;; Message menu let's us use magit diff to see the commit change.
+    (setq git-messenger:use-magit-popup t)
+    ;;
+    ;; Always show who authored the commit and when.
+    ;; (setq git-messenger:show-detail t)

+    ;; View current file in browser on github.
+    ;; More generic is “browse-at-remote”.
+    (use-package github-browse-file)

+    ;; Add these to the version control hydra.
+    ;;
+    (defhydra hydra-version-control (git-gutter+-mode-map "C-x v")
+      ("b" git-messenger:popup-message "Who's to blame?")
+      ;; C-u C-x b ╱ u b ∷ Also show who authored the change and when.
+      ("g" github-browse-file-blame "Show file in browser in github") ("s" magit-status "Git status of current buffer"))

+Perhaps `C-x v b` will motivate smaller, frequent, commits.

+Obtaining URL links to the current location of a file &#x2014;URLs are added to the kill ring.
+Usefully, if [git-timemachine-mode](https://gitlab.com/pidu/git-timemachine) is active, the generated link points to the version of the file being visited.

+    (use-package git-link)

+    (defhydra hydra-version-control (git-gutter+-mode-map "C-x v")
+      ("l" git-link "Git URL for current location"))

+Read [here](https://www.gnu.org/software/emacs/manual/html_node/emacs/Version-Control.html#Version-Control) for more about version control in general.

 <a id="Edit-as-Root"></a>